jonnonz1/nz-statute-book/acts/public/2002/civil-defence-emergency-management-act-2002.md

   - **civil defence emergency management group plan** means a plan prepared and approved under section 48
   - **civil defence emergency management plan** means a national civil defence emergency management plan or a civil defence emergency management group plan
   - **Controller** means the person who is the National Controller in accordance with section 10, or a Group Controller appointed under section 26
-  - **department** means a department of the public service listed in the First Schedule of the State Sector Act 1988
+  - **department** means a department of the public service listed in Schedule 1 of the State Sector Act 1988
   - **Director** means the Director of Civil Defence Emergency Management appointed under section 8
   - **district** means the district of a local authority; and includes a region
   - **emergency** means a situation that—